E2.2 Solve problems involving angle properties, including the properties of intersecting and parallel lines and of polygons.

 Angle properties can be used to determine unknown angles.

-• A straight angle measures 180°; this is used to determine the measure of a supplementary angle.
+• A straight angle measures 180° and is used to determine the measure of a supplementary angle.

-• A right angle measures 90°; this is used to determine the measure of a complementary angle.
+• A right angle measures 90° and is used to determine the measure of a complementary angle.

-• The interior angles of triangles sum to 180°, the interior angles of quadrilaterals sum to 360°, the interior angles of pentagons sum to 540°, and the interior angles of n-sided polygons sum to (n − 2) × 180.
+• The sum of the interior angles of triangles is 180°; the sum of the interior angles of quadrilaterals is 360°, the interior angles of pentagons sum to 540°, and the interior angles of n-sided polygons sum to (n − 2) × 180.
 The angle properties of a polygon can be used to determine the measure of a missing angle.
 A straight angle measures 180°; knowing this, it is possible to determine the measure of additional angles.

 Note